 As the Greek philosopher, Heraclitus, said: “Change is the only constant.”.
 Changes in market dynamics, company structure, and even selling techniques might render the incentive compensation program inefficient and ineffective.
 A periodic Health Check of your IC plans gives you the much-needed valediction that you are still on the right track or early indicators that your plans are derailing.
 All best-in-class companies evaluate the health of their compensation programs periodically to ensure that it is still aligned with the organizational goals and keep the sales force motivated.

 Advantages of Automating these Processes

 Automation is the requirement of the day.
 It also provides greater accuracy and takes you away from the prone to error manual system of the bygone era.
-Automation means efficiency and brings data security, data sanctity and audit trial to your door.
+Automation means efficiency and brings data security, data sanctity and audit trail to your door.
 Things like comparison across years, modelling, what if scenarios and analytics can become a one click process.
-All elements of the IC program like quota setting, incentive calculations, reports, data storage are brought together on a platform with easy access for everyone.
+All elements of the IC program like quota setting, incentive calculations, reports, and data storage, are brought together on a platform with easy access for everyone.
 From where we stand today, spending resources on automation will be a long-term investment that will pay high dividends in the long run.
-The few factors that you need to keep in mind while shopping for a tool are minimum complexity, business-friendly with multiple inbuilt business functional flows and finally efficient accurate results.
+The few factors that you need to keep in mind while shopping for a tool are minimum complexity, business-friendly with multiple inbuilt business functional flows and, finally, efficient, accurate results.

 When talking about the sales team, sales incentives will cross your mind.
 It is because they are an integral part of the sales world.
 Understanding how it impacts the sales world and then spending resources to make the whole process much easier would help reduce the workload while getting efficient results.